-Each year the Albion College History Department invites a distinguished scholar in U.S. history to share their work with the faculty, students, and community at-large.
-This endowed lecture series was established to honor the late Professor Coy James, a much-revered member of the History faculty for many years.
-Some recent speakers have included:
+The Albion College History Department each year invites a distinguished scholar in U.S. history to share their work with faculty, students, and the community.
+This endowed lecture series was established to honor the late Professor Coy James, who taught at Albion College from 1946 to 1975.
+Prof. James was a much-revered member of the History faculty.

 Daniel Clark shared the story of 1950s autoworkers in Detroit--a story of economic insecurity caused by frequent layoffs, unrealized contract provisions, and indispensable second jobs.
 He shared his work based upon interviews with former autoworkers in metro Detroit.
 Clark, an Albion College graduate, is the author of Disruption in Detroit: Autoworkers and the Elusive Postwar Boom (University of Illinois Press, 2018).

 Ilyasah Shabazz, the daughter of Malcolm X and co-author of the book, X: a Novel, joined us for a celebration of art, young people and community.
 She spoke about the life of her father; her mother, Betty Shabazz; and her own.

 Ben Greenberg, an investigative journalist, spoke on "Finding Truth in Police Killings of Young Black Men." explored police justification in the 1962 death of Army Cpl.
 Roman Ducksworth, Jr. and the 2014 death of teenager Michael Brown.

 Dom Flemons, Grammy-award winning musician (recognized for his work with the Carolina Chocolate Drops) discussed and played traditional folk and roots music.

 Coy Davis, filmmaker, discussed his documentary, Whatever Happened to Idlewild?

 Clark “Bucky” Halker, recording artist and labor historian, spoke about the deaths of striking copper miners and their families in Calumet, Michigan, on Christmas Eve, 1913.